RobinKwong/robinkwong.github.io/_posts/2018-02-24-newsgames-list.md

 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Really cute news game about understanding the new Singapore government budget <a href="https://twitter.com/hashtag/SGBudget2018?src=hash&amp;ref_src=twsrc%5Etfw">#SGBudget2018</a> from <a href="https://twitter.com/STcom?ref_src=twsrc%5Etfw">@STcom</a> <a href="https://t.co/xA0GkUqsHO">https://t.co/xA0GkUqsHO</a> I guess from <a href="https://twitter.com/vivi_pazos?ref_src=twsrc%5Etfw">@vivi_pazos</a> and team? <a href="https://twitter.com/RobinKwong?ref_src=twsrc%5Etfw">@RobinKwong</a> someone should collect links to all of these in one place</p>&mdash; Yan (@yanoak) <a href="https://twitter.com/yanoak/status/965768546637643777?ref_src=twsrc%5Etfw">February 20, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Paul Bradshaw [has a nice pinboard list](http://pinboard.in/u:paulbradshaw/t:gamejournalism), and Ian Bogost's book, [Newsgames](http://bogost.com/books/newsgamesbook/), gives a comprehensive overview.

-I haven't seen that list compiled anywhere else yet, so I'm going to attempt to do it here.
-Apologies in advance for any I have missed - let me know about any omissions [@robinkwong](https://twitter.com/RobinKwong) on Twitter!
+But in any case, here's the list I compiled.
+Apologies in advance for any I have missed, and please let me know about any omissions [@robinkwong](https://twitter.com/RobinKwong) on Twitter!

+_Thanks to Peter Yeung for pointing out some of the ones below_

 - [You are Jeff Bezos, where should HQ2 go?](http://gatehousenews.com/amazon)